gudzpoz/luajava/docs/api.md

     - `method`: (***string***) The method name.
 Use `new` to refer to the constructor.

+      For proxy object, it is possible to explicitly call the default methods in the interfaces.
+      Use `complete.interface.name:methodName` to refer to the method.
+See the examples below.

     - `signature`: (optional) (***string***) Comma separated argument type list.
 If not supplied, treated as an empty one.

 - **Returns:**